Allergy to the sun: causes, symptoms, and management

 Medical Conditions: Conditions like lupus, polymorphous light eruption (PMLE), and solar urticaria can also contribute to sun allergy.

-See also article Allergy to milk: understanding symptoms, causes, and management
+See also article Allergy rash from sun exposure: causes, symptoms, and treatment

 Symptoms